-Source Summary Geology The underlying geology of the survey area is predominantly within the Kiama Group and marginally within the Shoalhaven Group.
+Source Summary Geology The underlying geology of the survey area is the Kiama and Shoalhaven Groups.
 The Kiama Group consists of the Blow Hole Latite Membrane; a mid-grey, latite trachyte tuff with pebbly bands of sandstone, siltstone and a conglomerate layer which is part of the Gerringong volcanics.
 This volcanic bedrock is a Permian deposit which can be up to 50 metres thick (Hazelton 1992:52).
 The Shoalhaven Group is an alluvium layer derived from sandstone and shale overlying buried estuarine sediments.
 The alluvium is made up of gravel, sand, silt and clay and the subsoil is predominantly made of clay.
 The study area is therefore expected to predominantly be composed of clay soils, which result in a shallow sediment deposit for artefacts, reducing the overall archaeological potential.
-Furthermore, basal slopes, predominant in the Kiama geological group, presents an added factor for consideration, as PADS and isolated artefacts have been known to be found on both basal slopes and ridges surrounding former wetland basins Soils The study area is located within the Kiama and Shoalhaven soil landscape (Figure 4).
+Furthermore, basal slopes, predominant in the Kiama geological group, presents an added factor for consideration, as PADS and isolated artefacts have been known to be found on both basal slopes and ridges surrounding former wetland basins (Figure 4).
+Soils The study area is located within the Kiama and Shoalhaven soil landscape.
 The Shoalhaven soil landscape (Figure 4) takes up the western portion of the study area and is moderately deep (between 0.5 and 1 metre).
 It consists of Prairie soils which occur on levees, Red Earths and Yellow and Red Podzolic Soils which occur on the terraces as well as alluvial Soils and Gleyed Podzolic (potential Acid Sulphate) Soils on the floodplains.
 The Shoalhaven landscape also presents with level to undulating floodplains with less than 5 metres relief and 3% slope (Hazelton 1992:68).
-The Kiama soil landscape takes up the eastern half of the study area and consists of more than 1.5 metres of deep kransnozemstype soils on the crests and upper slopes as well as prairie soils on the lower slopes.
+The Kiama soil landscape takes up the eastern half of the study area and consists of more than 1.5 metres of deep kransnozems-type soils on the crests and upper slopes as well as prairie soils on the lower slopes.
 It also has a relief of between 40 to 60 metres and a slope of less than 20% steep.
 Crests are broad with long moderately inclined concave footslopes (Hazelton 1992: 52).
 Hydrology The study area is located within the Crooked River catchment.
-The Crooked River, a 4 th order creek, lies approximately 750 metres west of the study area (Figure 5).
+The Crooked River, a 4 th order creek, lies approximately 1.6 kilometres south-west of the study area (Figure 1 and Figure 2).
 The elevated terrace in this area and its proximity to gentle slopes and minor creeks make it an ideal location for Aboriginal people to camp.
 This area would have provided them with a rich resource base as well as travelling corridors through the landscape (Attenbrow 2010).
 Flooding in the study area is related to the nearby creeks and minor tributaries running through the area.
-A flood study by AWT Environment, Science and Technology noted that in the past 100 years, flows have increased between 25-30 m 3 /s.
+A flood study by AWT Environment, Science and Technology noted that in the past 100 years, flows have increased between 25-30 m3/s.
 However, this estimate has at least tripled in recent years due to the intensive uses of the upstream land (AWT 2001:17).
-Due to this increase, it is unlikely that Aboriginal archaeological deposits will be found on the slopes surrounding the crest.
+Due to this increase, it is expected that a moderate potential for archaeological deposit will be found, despite the promising landforms.